NFF in fresh FIFA World Cup scandal after bold claim by American coach, video

 This allegation comes barely weeks after Nigeria’s football body was accused of misappropriating funds meant for building a football pitch in Minna, Niger State.

-In a viral video on X (formerly Twitter), Waldrum claimed that FIFA allocated $960,000 (around N1.4 billion) to Nigeria in October 2022 to help prepare the team for the tournament in Australia and New Zealand.
+In a viral video on X, Waldrum claimed that FIFA allocated $960,000 (around NGN1.4 billion) to Nigeria in October 2022 to help prepare the team for the tournament in Australia and New Zealand.

-According to Guardian NG, the American coach, despite receiving the significant sum, the NFF failed to organise a proper training camp and could not provide business-class travel for the players.
+According to Guardian NG, the American coach claimed that, despite receiving the significant sum, the NFF failed to organise a proper training camp and could not provide business-class travel for the players.

 “If Nigeria got that money why didn’t we have a camp in November?
 We went to Japan, we played the game, and went home,” Waldrum said.